itucsdb1501/itucsdb1501/docs/developer/member3.rst

 Athletes Operations
 +++++++++++++++++++

-    Table structure for Competitions object is like in the following which taes place in *init.py* file:
+    Table structure for Competitions object is like in the following which takes place in *init.py* file:

 Table Structure
 +++++++++++++++